Welcome to the Uveitis Clinic at the Proctor Foundation.

-Welcome to the Proctor Medical Group Uveitis Clinic at the Proctor Foundation, where we are dedicated to advancing our understanding and treatment of uveitis—an inflammatory eye condition that affects the uvea (the middle layer of the eye).
-Uveitis can lead to vision loss if not promptly diagnosed and managed, making our research vital to improving patient outcomes.
+We are dedicated to advancing the understanding and treatment of uveitis — an inflammatory eye condition affecting the uvea, the middle layer of the eye.
+Left undiagnosed or unmanaged, uveitis can lead to vision loss, making our research vital to improving patient outcomes.

 Clinical research is fundamental to our mission.
 Through rigorous clinical trials, we evaluate the safety and efficacy of emerging therapies, striving to bring evidence-based treatments to the forefront of uveitis management.